CERVICAL CANCER SCREENING

 • Adequate prior negative screening is defined as:

-• Three consecutive negative cytology results or 2 consecutive negative HPV tests within the 10 years before ceasing screening, with the most recent test occurring within the past 5 years
+• Three consecutive negative cytology results or two consecutive negative cotesting results within 10 years before stopping screening, with the most recent test occurring within 3 to 5 years

 Women who have had a hysterectomy

-• Do not screen women who have had a hysterectomy (with cervix removal) as long as they do not have a history of ≥ CIN 2 in the past 20 years or cervical cancer ever
+• Do not screen women who have had a hysterectomy with removal of the cervix and do not have a history of a high-grade precancerous lesion (i.e., cervical intraepithelial neoplasia [CIN] grade 2 or 3) or cervical cancer

 • Reference [4]